Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-promotions-code-set.md

             }

 + Parameter
-    + id (string) - the id of the Giftcard to update the code of.
+    + id (string) - the id of the Promotion to update the code of.

 + Response 200 (application/json)
     + Attributes